facundonaraujo/facundonaraujo/README.md

 # **👩🏻‍💻** Work experience

+## Frontend Developer

+Wally | May 2023 - Now

+- Responsible for the design and development of new functionalities.
+- Responsible for product maintenance.

+Vue - Vuetifyjs - SCSS - Nuxtjs - Vuex - Axios - Pinia

 ## Frontend | Mobile Developer

-Churrasco.cc | May 2022 - Now
+Churrasco.cc | May 2022 - May 2023

 Project: Wally POS
 - Responsible for the design and development of new functionalities.